jspecify/jspecify/docs/docs/using.md

     to call during object initialization.

 In short: If all you need is `@Nullable`, `@NonNull`, and `@NullMarked`, then you might prefer to switch entirely to JSpecify.
-If you use more advanced Checker Framework annotations, then you may want to use them in addition to the JSpecify annotationswish to supplement with JSpecify so that you can use `@NullMarked`.
+Otherwise, you might choose to use both the Checker Framework annotations (for annotations like `@MonotonicNonNull`) and JSpecify (for annotations like `@NullMarked`).

 [`@ParametersAreNonnullByDefault`]: https://www.javadoc.io/doc/com.google.code.findbugs/jsr305/3.0.1/javax/annotation/ParametersAreNonnullByDefault.html
 [`@TypeQualifierDefault`]: https://github.com/Kotlin/KEEP/blob/master/proposals/jsr-305-custom-nullability-qualifiers.md#type-qualifier-default